 The API is simplified so that the test runner can be written in any language besides Python.
 The output format is up to the test runner as long as the autograder-readable key tag is provided.

-The whole test is run inside Docker container — the whole grading session is virtualized, not just one command.
-The old virtualization tool based on User-mode Linux (UML) is now abandoned.
+The whole test runs inside Docker container; the whole grading session is virtualized, not just one command.
+The old isolation tool based on User-mode Linux (UML) is now abandoned.